ozbej/Faculty-of-Computer-and-Information-Science/Undergraduate/Artificial Intelligence/Project 2/Readme.md

 Heuristics for A* and IDA* is calculated using Manhattan distance.

-Algorithms are searching through labyrints in the following form:
+Algorithms are searching through labyrints in the following form:<br/>
 -1,-1,-1,-1,-1,-1,-1,-1,-1,-1,-1<br/>
 -1,-2,4,4,-1,4,4,4,4,4,-1<br/>
 -1,-1,-1,4,-1,4,-1,-1,-1,4,-1<br/>